PouceHeure/pouco2000/readme.md

 2 others libaries have been developed.
 - pouco2000_introspection, filter data from controller msg and publish data
 - pouco2000_monitor, grouping methods and classes allowing to create a monitor.

+#### nodes:
+- controller_node:
+  - brief: subscribe topics from micocontrollers and publish own message with all data
+  - parameters:
+    - (private) rate: the pubication rate.
+By default the controller_node publish a message once a new data from microntroller has been received
+- monitor_node:
+  - brief: display the content send by the controller_node
+  - parameters:
+    - (private) rate: the spin rate.
+By default the rate is 10Hz
+    - (private) auto_refresh: if false the viewer is refreshed only a new different msg.

 #### pkg: pouco2000_ros_tools